zsarnett/ServerClientTicTacToe/README.md

   ```
    $ ./client [IP_Address]
   ```
   * Where [IP_Address] is the IP Address of the Server Device on the Network.
-You can get this by runn ifconfig on linux machines
+You can get this by running ifconfig on linux machines
     * You will use the inet address or IPv4 address

 ### Playing